Animals With Rabies: 10 Animals That Can Contract Rabies

 by UnitedSoybeanBoard is licensed under CC BY 2.0

 Cattle can also be classified as animals with Rabies.
-It is not common for cattle to get infected with Rabies, but it does happen.
+Although it is not common for cattle to become infected with Rabies, it does happen.

 It is crucial to be aware of this, especially if you live near farms or in rural areas.

-As a rule, cattle owners must take the necessary measures to protect their livestock from getting bitten by wild animals like raccoons, skunks, or bats.
+Cattle owners must, as a rule, take the necessary measures to protect their livestock from being bitten by wild animals like raccoons, skunks, or bats.

 Rabies can also be transmitted through the bites of infected dogs and cats.
 If you work on a farm or come in contact with cattle, it is important to observe safety protocols.